joshdaniels/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns.
-Learning analysis of kickstarter data trends
+Learning analysis of kickstarter data trends using Pivot Tables,Pivot Charts, V lookups, Filters, Sorting, Solving for standard deviation etc.